Le lien vers cette page a été envoyé avec succès aux destinataires.

 if the person is not remanded in custody, the trial must take place within 10 days to 6 months.

-The detainee must be released if his trial did not take place within 3 months working days who follow his detention.
+Detained person must be released if his trial did not take place within 3 working days who follow the remand in custody.

 Delayed appearance